 2.4.
 Bromodeoxyuridine (BrdU) Labelling Experiments

 To analyse the proliferative capacity of glial cells, we performed long-term bromodeoxyuridine (BrdU) (Sigma Aldrich) incorporation.
 Fish were kept in BrdU-containing aerated water (10 mM) for 16 hours/day during 5 consecutive days for long-term analysis.
-This time frame was determined to label a substantial proportion of activated neural stem cells that would generate neurons, based on the basis of the observations that aNSCs are largely quiescent in the intact adult zebrafish telencephalon [56].
+This time frame was determined to label a substantial proportion of activated neural stem cells that would generate neurons, based on the basis of the observations that adult neural stem cells (aNSCs) are largely quiescent in the intact adult zebrafish telencephalon [56].
 During the 8 hours outside BrdU-containing water, fish were kept in fresh water and fed.
 Animals were sacrificed 14 days after BrdU treatment (5 days BrdU water + 14 day chase), because this time point was previously described to have the greatest number of newly generated neurons incorporating BrdU in the adult zebrafish telencephalon [57].

 2.5.
 Image Acquisition and Processing

-All images were acquired with an Olympus FV1000 cLSM system (Olympus, Tokyo, Japan), using the FW10-ASW 4.0 software (Olympus).
-Quantifications and co-localisation analysis were performed in Imaris software version 8.4 (Bitplane) and ImageJ (Fiji) software.
+All images were acquired with an Olympus FV1000 cLSM system (Olympus, Tokyo, Japan), using the FW10-ASW 4.0 software (Olympus, Tokyo, Japan).
+Quantifications and co-localisation analysis were performed in Imaris software version 8.4 (Bitplane, Zurich, Switzerland) and ImageJ software (National Institutes of Health, Bethesda, MD, USA).

 2.6.
 Quantitative Analysis and Statistical Tests